CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-01.md

 ## Lab scenario

-The objective of this lab is to provide a hands-on experience in setting up and configuring Microsoft Defender for Endpoint, a comprehensive endpoint security solution.
+The objective of this lab is to provide hands-on experience in setting up and configuring Microsoft Defender for Endpoint, a comprehensive endpoint security solution.
 Participants will learn how to enhance the security posture of their organization's endpoints by implementing various features and policies offered by Defender for Endpoint.

 - **Hands-On Experience**: Participants will actively engage with the Microsoft Defender for Endpoint platform, gaining practical experience in the setup and configuration processes.
 This hands-on approach allows them to familiarize themselves with the actual steps involved in deploying and managing Defender for Endpoint.